Category Archives: Former Monarchies

 A caricature of Lola Montez wearing a crown and holding a whip in her left hand.
 Attached to a leash is King Ludwig I of Bavaria, depicted as a dog standing on its hind legs; Credit – Wikipedia

-By 1848, because of the revolutionary fervor in Europe, Ludwig I’s reign was coming to an abrupt end.
+By 1848, because of the revolutionary fervor in Europe, Ludwig I’s reign came to an abrupt end.
 His relationship with Lola and the influence he allowed her to wield also played a role.
-Facing protests and demonstrations by students and the middle classes, Ludwig ordered the closure of the university.
+Facing protests and demonstrations by students and the middle classes, Ludwig ordered the university to be closed.
 Shortly after, the crowds raided the armory on their way to storm the Munich Residenz, the palace in Munich.
-Ludwig’s brother Prince Karl Theodor managed to appease the protesters but the damage was done.
+Ludwig’s brother Prince Karl Theodor appeased the protesters but the damage was done.
 Ludwig’s family and advisors turned against him and he was forced to sign the March Proclamation, giving substantial concessions toward a constitutional monarchy.
 Unwilling to rule this way, King Ludwig I abdicated on March 20, 1848, in favor of his son Maximilian II, King of Bavaria.

 Lola fled to Switzerland where she hoped Ludwig would join her but he never did.
 The letters between Lola and Ludwig show that she lived in luxury with the money she had received from Ludwig.
 Lola continued writing to Ludwig and the letters show that she was mainly concerned with getting more money from him.